Finance, economics and trade policy

 Professor in Law and Ethics

-Professor Delacroix focuses on the intersection between law and ethics, with a particular interest in Machine Ethics, Agency and the role of habit within moral decisions (Habitual Ethics?, Bloomsbury, 2019).
+Professor Delacroix’s research focuses on the intersection between law and ethics, with a particular interest in habits and the infrastructure that molds our habits (data-reliant tools are an increasingly big part of that infrastructure).

-Tony is Professor of HR Management & Employment Relations.
+Tony is Professor of Work and Employment Relations at Birmingham Business School.
+He is part of the Organisation, Work and Employment (OWE) group in the Department of Management.
 He joined Birmingham Business School in May 2018, from Bangor University.
-Tony has twenty years of employment relations experience as an academic, researcher, and journalist, including eight years working for Industrial Relations News, Dublin.
+Tony has over twenty years of employment relations experience as an academic, researcher, and journalist in the UK and Republic of Ireland, ...

 - +44 (0) 121 414 7702